 HAZING/BULLYING POLICY

 State law and YES Prep Public Schools forbids any student-athlete from engaging in an activity which involves hazing or bullying.
 The term bullying can be defined as unwanted, aggressive behavior that involves a real or perceived power imbalance that intimidates others.
 The term hazing can be defined as any activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades or risks emotional and/or physical harm, regardless of the person’s consent or lack of consent.
 A student-athlete who is found to have hazed or bullied another student will result in suspension or expulsion from YES Prep Public Schools/Athletic Team.
+For further information on YES Prep’s bullying policy, please refer to the YES Prep Student Handbook.

 ELIGIBILITY FOR ATHLETIC PARTICIPATION